 Today, I’ve presented you with 5 powerful ideas which will elevate your public speaking skills.
 Now that you have gained some useful pointers on how to electrify your next presentation, I encourage you not to stop here.
 Keep “sharpening your saw” by getting practical experience on public speaking.
 Grab the opportunity to speak in public as often as possible.
 The more stage time you accrue, the higher your self-esteem and confidence will become.

 Do purchase my book called Fearless Public Speaking at http://www.betterpublicspeaking.com/fearless-public-speaking-2/ This 11,500+ word book will give you more pointers towards becoming a seasoned orator.

 I look forward to that wonderful day in your life when you will become ‘complete’ and you will discover your true purpose in this world.
 May you discover it through your public speaking endeavors.

 I wish you well.

-The topic “accepting an award” appears to be a favorite area of interest among our fans.
+The topic “email marketing content” appears to be a favorite area of interest among our fans.
 Last week we received multiple requests via email to elaborate further on this topic.
 Rest assured that this point of focus has been sufficiently covered either directly or indirectly at the link above.
 If you did not find exactly what you were looking for at the link above, it’s most likely because we did not thoroughly understand exactly what you meant by this point of discussion.
 The other possibility is we may not be qualified to speak on this subject in the first place.